gruntjs/grunt-contrib-copy/README.md

 _This task is a [multi task][] so any targets, files and options should be specified according to the [multi task][] documentation._
 [multi task]: https://github.com/gruntjs/grunt/wiki/Configuring-tasks

+This task will preserve the modification timestamp of the original file.

 ### Options